Skip to content

 Every plugin goes through the same lifecycle:

-2. Configure -- framework decodes the matching plugins.<key> YAML section
+2. Configure -- framework decodes the matching extensions.<key> YAML section

 3. Preflight -- cheap validation (env detection, config checks)